intmus/inttheory/_02-int-scales-keys/d2-keys.md

 - Think "Do Ti La" or down a half step, then a whole step

-## Class Discussion 2021

-**Frequency Ratio**

--1:2 is the most basic ratio we can create with two frequencies.
-1:2 creates an octave difference.

--When we have two waves (frequencies) that line up evey two waves (in the crest), our ear hears that repetition as a pitch but one is higher than the other.

--The next simplist ratio is 2:3.
-This creates a P5 sound.

-**P5**
-When we stack the first five P5 around the circle, we get a major pentatonic scale.
-When F# is changed is changed after B (instead of F), the cycle only repeats after seven pitches instead of all twelve.

 **What is a key signature?**
 - A set of sharps or flats defining the scale that you're playing in?
   - Close: the wording implies a key signature where sharps and flats occur together, which isn't the standard key signature we're trying to come up with a definition for